matta-research-group/openaccess/README.md

 # Open Access

-Slides from presentation "Open access, open data, open software, open science" delivered by Micaela Matta during the 2023 Open Access Week at King's College London.
+This repository contains the slides from the seminar "Open access, open data, open software, open science" delivered by Micaela Matta at King's College London.
+The seminar has been delivered the first time during Open Access Week 2022; the slide deck is updated each year to include recent developments in the OA and publishing landscape.

 Author: Micaela Matta